-The What in the World is Music? curriculum is divided into five units, with a fully integrated multimedia program linked directly to the lessons:
+The What in the World is Music? curriculum is divided into five parts, with a fully integrated multimedia program linked directly to the chapters:

 - The Foundations of Music II continues the inquiry-guided approach, recognizing the principles by which musical sound is organized while discussing elements such as rhythm, melody, harmony, texture, form, genre, and style.
 Where did music come from?
 What is it for?

-- Music and Identity examines how music operates in shaping, negotiating, and expressing human identity and is organized around four broad conceptual frames of identity: the individual, the group, hybridity, and oppositional.
+- Music and Identity examines how music operates in shaping, negotiating, and expressing human identity and is organized around three broad conceptual frames: the group, hybridity, and conflict.